newjersey/navigator.business.nj.gov/content/src/fundings/nj-ignite.md

   - other-services
 openDate: ""
 dueDate: ""
+descriptionMd: NJ Ignite provides rent support for technology startups that are moving to an approved collaborative workspace.
 ---

 NJ Ignite provides rent support for technology startups that are moving to an approved collaborative workspace.